garrandall/popular-music-data/tracks/just-one-more-day-otis-redding.md

 I can't forget those lovely days
 But this is the price I am about to pay

-Ooh, I want another day
+Oh I want another day
 You can let me have just one more day
-Ooh, I need one more day, yeah
+Oh I need one more day, yeah
 And I will do anything that you want me to do

 I will do anything that you want me to do, now